 And, of course, treat this time as a great opportunity for building out your wardrobe - have some fun and get designing online from home on an entirely new custom work wardrobe for when you head back, or go for some amazing custom, tailored chinos and collared shirts to help you ride out the isolation without going too crazy - a little pick me up that arrives in the post direct to your door.
 If you have ordered with us before from a Showroom your measurements are saved to your InStitchu profile, simply login, get designing and select your measurement profile at checkout.
 If you haven’t ordered with us before, order a free fabric kit with measuring tape to your door, and follow our simple video guides to entering your body or favourite garment measurements to your profile—if you have any troubles, you can also arrange for a video appointment with one of our Stylists who can lend a helping hand or second opinion.

-Dont forget, we have 15% off sitewide until the end of March, yes on chinos, oxford shirts and all other work from home essentials so get in while it lasts!
+Dont forget, we have 20% off sitewide for a limited time only, yes on chinos, oxford shirts and all other work from home essentials so get in while it lasts!